-Studies suggest that in the United States, milk is the top source of potassium among adults.
-A cup of 1% milk contains 366 mg.
+Studies suggest that in the United States, milk is the

 Many people also get their potassium from tea and coffee.
 An 8-ounce (oz) cup of brewed black coffee contains 116 mg of potassium, which would classify it as a low potassium food, but adding creamers and milk raises the potassium content considerably.

 Other dairy products also contain potassium.
 For instance, one cup of plain nonfat yogurt contains up to 579 mg.

 Sweet potatoes have orange flesh and a sweeter flavor than white potatoes.
 Their orange color means that they provide more beta carotene than other potatoes, but they also contain potassium.

 A baked sweet potato with the skin still on contains 542 mg of potassium.

 For the most healthful option, a person should eat baked or microwaved sweet potatoes without added sugar.
 It is also best to avoid canned sweet potatoes that the manufacturers have packaged in syrup.